 Angles in photography aren’t just about where you’re placed around the subject, they also include how close you are.
 This is referred to as the field of view.

-In other words, how much we can see of a scene, and a wide angle lens allows us to see more of the scene than a telephoto lens.
+In other words, field of view is how much we can see of a scene.
+A wide angle lens allows us to see more of the sides of a scene than a telephoto lens.

 Imagine you’re driving through a tunnel.
 The closer you get to the tunnel exit, the more of the world you can see and the wider your field of view becomes.